eyal0/Chicken-story/README.md

 ![image](https://user-images.githubusercontent.com/109809/110188438-eb5bc500-7dd8-11eb-8bc2-099ffac9e5e1.png)

-If Microsoft modifies a couple pixels here and there, no big deal.
+If Microsoft modified a couple pixels here and there, no big deal.
 What are the odds that we collide?
 And even if we do, it'll probably be just 1 of the 12 images so I can send a guess for that image.
 Worst case, get a new puzzle and try again.

 It worked fine.
 I also had the server update itself whenever it got a guess right so the database was filling itself in over time.

 # Microsoft defeats Cats Be Gone

-Microsoft eventually rate limited Asirra so it was no longer possible for a single Cats-Be-Gone server to create tokens for everyone.  *And* they started to associate tokens with IP addresses so the Cats-Be-Gone server tokens were worthless.  *And*, worst of all, they wiped out the 3.1 million images from petfinder.com and got a brand-new batch.
+Microsoft eventually rate limited Asirra so it was no longer possible for a single Cats-Be-Gone server to create tokens for everyone.  *And* they started to associate tokens with IP addresses so the Cats-Be-Gone server tokens were worthless for sale.  *And*, worst of all, they wiped out the 3.1 million images from petfinder.com and got a brand-new batch.

-I couldn't harvest them because of rate-limiting and I couldn't sell them because of the IP address check so I gave up entirely on making a measely business out of it.
+I could no longer harvest them because of rate-limiting and I couldn't sell them because of the IP address check so I gave up entirely on making a measely business out of it.
 I never processed any payments.
 But I still felt some obligation to the clients and I _did_ want to win some prizes still so I turned to crowd-sourcing.

-# Crowdsourcing
+# Crowd-sourcing

 I knew that some of the users would be willing to answer captchas themselves so I adjusted the client to ask the server for answers, get them, and then ask the user to fill in just the unknowns.
-The client would then send the results back to the server.
+The client would then send the results back to the server to update the database.

 To make it somewhat difficult for a malicious user to fill my database with junk, I encrypted all communications with a hard-coded key and I ran a .Net obfuscator on the releases to make it harder to find.
 It would only prevent casual users from wrecking the database but it was good enough.
 The only people that did figure out how to access the database through reverse engineering were those who wanted to download the whole database.
 And I decided that I don't care so I let it happen.